diku-dk/futhark/README.md

 to perform.
 If no options are given, the default action is to pretty-print (`-p`) the program after type-checking.
 It is also possible to instruct `l0c` to interpret the program, by using the `-i` option.
-If the `-c` flag is given, the program will be compiled to C and printed on standard output.
+If the `--compile-sequential` flag is given, the program will be compiled to C and printed on standard output.
 Note, however, that for the C code generator to work, you must manually run the first-order transform (with `-f`) and the tuple-array transform (`-t`).
 In total, the command for compiling a program is:

-    l0c -f -t -c <program.0> > program.c
+    l0c -f -t --compile-sequential <program.0> > program.c

 The order of passes (`-f` then `-t`) is significant.
 Run `l0c` with no arguments to see a list of possible passes.